digimat/digimat-saia/README.rst

     >>> server.isRunning()
     True

-If your remote servers are stopped, this can be annoying.
-You can start them with the .run() method without using the PG5 or the Debugger programs
+If your remote servers are stopped, this can be annoying ;) You can start them with the .run() method without using the PG5 or the Debugger programs (assuming that *you* know what your are doing)

 .. code-block:: python